Thieves, by Lucie Bryon

 Lucie Bryon might of accidentally crafted an “Asiansexual” fairy tale for the current year.
-However, that comes with the worship of a lesbian couple than a heterosexual one, meaning that it's ok to celebrate the love between a Chinese girl and a white girl in the year 2023.
-I'm not gonna go full "woke" here, or talk about how "progressive" this comic (*cough, “Graphic Novel”) is, as both Alice Oseman and Molly Knox Ostertag want us to believe.
+However, that comes with the worship of a lesbian couple rather than a heterosexual one, meaning that it's okay to celebrate the love between a Chinese girl and a white girl in the year 2023.
+I'm not gonna go full "woke" here or talk about how "progressive" this comic (*cough, “Graphic Novel”) is, as both Alice Oseman and Molly Knox Ostertag want us to believe.

 I'm a simple white man.
-I got no issues with bedroom politics.
-I walk into the Comix Experience shop on Divisadero street, I look around the shop for cool things to own, but still, I see goofy shit, like Chinese superman and his yellow kids telling me "Black Lives Matter," or that there is such a thing called "Queer Manga."
+I have no issues with bedroom politics.
+I walk into the Comix Experience shop on Divisadero Street, I look around the shop for cool things to own, but still, I see goofy shit, like Chinese Superman and his yellow kids telling me "Black Lives Matter," or that there is such a thing called "Queer Manga."

 I’m not making this up.

 Hell, I wrote about "queer culture" as a pamphlet, and I argued that anyone can be "queer," so as long as you have a common hatred against normal people, and wish to use some kind of "queer stacking" to climb corporate (and artistic) ladders, and to make money off yourself for being such a unique snowflake against the state (ironically).

 They say, “This is San Francisco.
 You should know what you are getting into!”

 Again, I don't want to espouse PragerU tier beliefs, or dry "anti-SJW" cliches, but there is no doubt in my mind a lot of this social justice pandering is propaganda rooted in a Malthusian, "don't have kids" policy that celebrates hedonist distractions of consumption.
 The result of this is to be alone, using and abusing other people for sex, and to wave a Ukrainian flag outside to remind your neighbor you voted for Joe Biden.